encoredev/encore/docs/how-to/self-host.md

 To build your own Docker image, use `encore eject docker MY-IMAGE:TAG` from the CLI.

 This will compile your application using the host machine and then produce a Docker image containing the compiled application.
-The base image defaults to `scratch` but can be customized with `--base`.
+The base image defaults to `scratch` for GO apps and `node:slim` for TS, but can be customized with `--base`.

 This is exactly the same code path that Encore's CI system uses to build Docker images, ensuring compatibility.

 ## Configuring your Docker image

-The built Docker image relies on runtime configuration, in the form of environment variables, to provide information about the application's environment.
+If you are using any infrastructure resources, such as SQL databases, Pub/Sub, or metrics, you will need to configure your Docker image with the necessary configuration.
+The `eject` command let's you provide this by specifying a path to a config file using the `--config` flag.

+The configuration file should be a JSON file using the [Encore Infra Config](https://encore.dev/schemas/infra.schema.json) schema.

 This includes configuring things like: